djplaner/blog/docs/2008/09/19/what-is-research-how-do-you-do-it/index.md

 ---
+categories:
+- react
+- react2008
+date: 2008-09-19 14:22:32+10:00
+next:
+  text: What underpins student-centered education
+  url: /blog2/2008/09/24/what-underpins-student-centered-education/
+previous:
+  text: What should a LMS evaluation consider?
+  url: /blog2/2008/09/14/what-should-a-lms-evaluation-consider/
 title: What is research?
 How do you do it?
-date: 2008-09-19 14:22:32+10:00
-categories: ['react', 'react2008']
 type: post
 template: blog-post.html
 comments: